ShaunCurtis/CEC-Publish/README.md

 }
 ```

-This gets and assigns the specific ControllerService through DI to the Service Property *IContollerService*.
+This gets and assigns the specific ControllerService through DI to the *IContollerService Service* Property.

-The Razor Markup below is an abbreviated version of the actual file.
-This makes extensive use of UIControls which will be covered in detail in the next article.
-The comments provide explanation.
+The Razor Markup below is an abbreviated version of the full file.
+This makes extensive use of UIControls which will be covered in detail in a later article.
+See the comments for detail.
 ```C#
 // CEC.Weather/Components/Forms/WeatherForecastEditorForm.razor.cs
 // UI Card is a Bootstrap Card